-- The GSSM Math Team has earned one of the top ten ranks in the nation for five of the last 8 years in the Phi Alpha Mu National Math Competition.
-In 2008 Junda Chen was recognized by the American Math Council for scoring in the top one percent of students in the nation on the national math exam.
-The GSSM CHESS TEAM has won the state title 11 of the last 16 years!
-The GSSM Quiz Bowl team ('07) won the state championship - Extracurricular activities continue to shine.
-Jordan Floyd, Class of '08 was elected Lieutenant Governor of South Carolina at the 2007 Youth in Government Conference at the Statehouse in December.
+- Extracurricular activities continue to shine.
 GSSM Chorus' Spring Concert was very well received as well as the new Gospel Chorus.
-Three students earned chairs in the All-Region Band.
+Two students earned chairs in the All-Region Band.
 Each year, student musicians at GSSM earn All-Region or All-State honors.
-The volleyball team won or was runner up for the Region VII title for the past four consecutive years.
-For two of those years, the S.C.
-High School Sports League has named Dr. Mark Godwin the Regional Coach of the Year.
-The GSSM Cross Country team placed third in the region, with three state qualifiers.
-Whitney Tucker and Luke Rogers made All-State in tennis, and the boy's tennis team won the 1A Region.
-The GSSM Swim Team had 8 state qualifiers and the 2008 GSSM Track Team produced 5 state qualifiers and won the 1A region.
-The Eagle's soccer team won the region and made it to the Lower State Championship. - GSSM alumni continue to demonstrate excellence in both academics and leadership at the college level.
+GSSM's Girls Tennis finished second in our Region and qualified for the State Championship.
+Student Susie Lee qualified as an individual player as well.
+Boys Tennis won the region and made it to the second round of playoffs.
+In Swimming, three individual students qualified for the State Championship, all setting new personal records in their respective events.
+For Cross Country, the Boys finished 3rd in State, the Girls 13th in the State.
+Student Campbell Yore made All-State in Cross Country.
+In Track, female Casey Gary and male Andrew Wentzel made it to State in the mile & 2-mile run.
+The volleyball team, which won or was runner up for the Region VII title for the past four consecutive years, finished second in the Region.
+Karolina Puskarczyk made All-State.
+The Eagle's soccer team made it to the 3rd Round of hosted play-offs. - GSSM alumni continue to demonstrate excellence in both academics and leadership at the college level.
 Sixteen GSSM alumni were named Goldwater Scholars over the past 13 years at Clemson, USC, Furman, and the University of Georgia.
 In 2007, the Student Government President (Stephen Gosnell, '03) at Clemson University and NC State (Will Quick, '03) were both GSSM alums, while Charleson Bell, '03, was voted one of the top 10 seniors at Vanderbilt University and held the position of Speaker of the Senate. - GSSM Faculty, all holding advanced degrees, continue to receive significant recognition.
 Dr. Flannagan and Mr. Coleman received the top award from the College Board for the highest 2007AP English Language and Composition scores for schools of our size.
 Biology Instruction: Dr. Bill Alexander was recognized by the Carolina Sandhills Wildlife Refuge for his 20 years of service, and his renowned bird photograph collection will soon become a permanent link on the county tourism website.
 Dr. Kurt Wagner received national recognition as South Carolina's AP Teacher of Excellence from the Siemens Foundation and the College Board.
 Mr. Randy LaCross, Director of the GSSM Center for Excellence, contributed to a presentation made last spring in New Orleans at the National Association for Research in Science Teaching (NARST) Annual International Conference 2007.
 Ms. Demetria Atkins, SC GEAR UP and Professional Development Coordinator, was selected as one of eight team members to work on the State Department of Education's Division of Standards and Learning Standards Support System Physical Science Curriculum Project.
 Mr. Ike Coleman's poetry appeared in Windhover and Dr. Flannagan's essays appeared in the Dictionary of Literary Biography.
 French Instructor, Dr. Lollie Eykyn was one of five French teachers in S.C. to review examinations required for state certification for new French teachers.